mattjhayes/docs-python2readthedocs/docs/source/configure-sphinx.rst

 sphinx-quickstart
 *****************

-Run the sphinx-quickstart script in the docs folder of the project to do the one-time set-up for the project:
+The sphinx-quickstart script does a one-time set-up for the project.
+If you haven't already configured Sphinx for the project then run it with:

 .. code-block:: text